-WTM London is open: Liberating or Scary?
+WTM London Is Open: Liberating or Scary?

-- According to estimates released by the World Travel Market (WTM) , Exhibitors from more than 100 countries confirmed, while buyers are coming from 141 countries and regions to the ongoing trade show in London (Nov 1-3)
+- According to estimates released by the World Travel Market (WTM), exhibitors from more than 100 countries confirmed, with buyers coming from 141 countries and regions to the ongoing trade show in London (November 1-3).

-- Two weeks ago the World Tourism Network appealed on Reed, the organizer of WTM London to mandate face masks.
+- Two weeks ago, the World Tourism Network appealed on Reed, the organizer of WTM London, to mandate face masks.

 - World Travel Market promised safety for all participants was the highest priority.